 In practice, a mortality table is often utilised, especially in cases of death or permanent disability.
-The age, gender and the actual earnings of the victim are the key elements considered in calculating damages.
+The age, gender and actual earnings of the victim are the key elements considered in calculating damages.

-Those incapacitated in accidents may apply for a physical disability certificate from the local prefectural government, and those certified as such may receive various forms of support from national and municipal governments as well as from private businesses, such as social welfare allowance, discounts on utility charges, discounts on transportation fares, exemption or relief of tax on income, nursing services and provision of assistance devices.
+Those incapacitated in accidents may apply for a physical disability certificate from the local prefectural government, and those certified as such may receive various forms of support from national and municipal governments as well as from private businesses, such as social welfare allowance, discounts on utility charges, discounts on transportation fares, exemption or relief from tax on income, nursing services and provision of assistance devices.
 The system is generally not designed for support providers to recover costs from third parties.